-Best Hot Fudge Recipe
+Best Hot Fudge Sauce with Evaporated Milk

 Ingredients Needed

 - Chocolate chips: I prefer to use Guittard semi-sweet chocolate chips.
+For best chocolate flavor, any high quality brand will work even baking chocolate.

 - Sugar: We use a granulated sugar which adds the sweetness.